surifirstpin/biplus_documentation/docs/Admin Settings FLD.md

 |**User**|view reports and can edit them if provided access to the specific model|
 |**Manager**|view reports and edit them if provided access to the specific model|

-- **Enabled** on selecting enabled check box the user login is accessed or it will be disabled for login.
+- **Enabled** on selecting enabled check box this specific user login is accessed or it will be disabled for login.

 - Click on **Save** button to save user.